Head of Edge programmes on what new recruits can expect

 The flagship Edge programme, Cutting Edge, is a comprehensive 10-week induction designed by ECC diplomate Amanda Boag.

-Recently re-launched, it’s aimed at vets with some experience of practice, who have worked within a veterinary team, mastered routine surgeries such as bitch spays, and have carried out some client consultations.
+It’s aimed at vets with some experience of practice, who have worked within a veterinary team, mastered routine surgeries such as bitch spays, and have carried out some client consultations.

 They will also receive an enhanced continuous development package as they progress in their careers with Vets Now.

 This includes financial support to undertake the CertAVP(ECC), PGCert(ECC) or Advanced Practitioner (AP), 100 hours of CPD study each year, and a £2500 bonus on successful completion of their certification.

 “Cutting Edge was established in 2010 when it became apparent there was a large number of vets who wanted to work in emergency practice but felt they didn’t have the skills and experience to jump straight into a sole-charge role,” Aoife explained.

 “Essentially, Amanda devised the programme to help smooth the transition.
 It incorporates lectures along with practical and experiential learning and also mentored work in our clinics.”

 There are still a limited number of places available for vets wishing to sign up for the next Cutting Edge intake.
 As well as those who aspire to be high achievers, Aoife is keen to recruit individuals who can fit in with the Vets Now culture and ethos.

 She said: “All vets have strong caring and responsibility values, but we’re also looking for people who are keen to help others and progress themselves, so they’re motivated to learn and to share those learnings.